kgar/ng-validation-framework/to-do.md

 Until I get some time to collaborate with fellow devs on how to clean it up, it'll just be hardcoded and clunky.
 Not the end of the world, I guess.

+## Custom trigger for async validation
+I get that Angular provides ways to adjust when to update validation, but even then, async validation updating on keyup or blur is still so wasteful.
+Also, being unable to specify updateOn for a specific validator is unfortunate.
+So, I want to perform async validation on an attempted form submit.
+To make this work, I'm going to have to do something like manual validation, like ActivatedAsyncValidation.
+I need to be able to just trigger async validation during a form submission.
+There are 2 parts to this challenge:
+1. Waiting for status to be something other than "pending" (one way to do it: https://stackoverflow.com/a/52191003/1902445)
+2. Triggering async validation for the duration of the submission process
+  - I'm thinking of implementing an ActivatedValidator of T, where T is an async validator
+  - The ActivatedValidator part will feed Success observable results until told to enforce the async validator
+  - The code would activate the validator and then request an update to status / validity
+  - After this, use the technique in part 1 to wait for something other than "pending".
+Once no longer pending, deactivate the activated validator but don't update validity.
+The user will do it and dismiss the message.

 ## Nested form groups
 I've read various Medium articles on how to share components that have validation rules built in.
 Some of the options available: